John Jackson Miller: Star Wars work

 In 2010 Miller began writing the Star Wars: Knight Errant comic series.
 Following Dark Horse changing the format of their series, it is not ongoing, but instead published as independent story arcs, separated from each other by several months.
 A Knight Errant novel was released in early 2011 by Del Rey, taking place between the first and second arcs of the comic series – this was Miller's first professional novel.

 In October 2012, Del Rey announced that Miller would write Star Wars: Kenobi, a novel about Obi-Wan Kenobi's life on Tatooine.
 The book was released on August 27, 2013 in hardcover, and debuted at #12 on the New York Times hardcover bestseller list.
 Miller subsequently wrote Star Wars: A New Dawn, which was published in 2014, a prequel to the animated television series Star Wars Rebels, which premiered on Disney XD in fall the same year.
 It was the first novel of the new canon that replaced what is now known as Star Wars Legends.
 Miller also wrote the short story "The Ride", part of the short story collection Canto Bight that was released in December 2017 as part of a marketing program for the movie Star Wars: The Last Jedi.
+In September 2023, Del Rey revealed that Miller would write Star Wars: The Living Force, a novel focusing on the Jedi Council in the year before Star Wars: The Phantom Menace.
+The book was released on April 9, 2024.